MCPlas, a MATLAB toolbox for reproducible plasma modelling with COMSOL: Results

 \subsection{Comparison of MCPlas and CPM}

 The improved drift-diffusion approximation for the particle and energy flux of electrons (\texttt{DDAn} in MCPlas) is not applicable in CPM.
 Furthermore, CPM employs its own boundary condition formulation for the balance equations~\cite[Chapter~4]{CPM_user_guide}.
 Thus, a direct comparison of MCPlas and CPM modelling outcomes can reveal the significance of MCPlas features related to the description of the electron transport and boundary conditions.
 In that regard, a time-dependent, spatially one-dimensional modelling approach utilising a 4-species argon RKM in both CPM and MCPlas was performed.
 The considered RKM takes into account electrons, the argon atom in its ground state $\mathrm{Ar[1p_0]}$, the argon ion $\mathrm{Ar^+}$, and argon atoms in a lumped excited state $\mathrm{Ar^*}$.
 The lumped excited state represents the two metastable states of the argon atom $\mathrm{Ar[1s_5]}$ and $\mathrm{Ar[1s_3]}$.
-Details about the transport coefficients of the included species and the rate coefficients of the considered chemical reactions can be found in~\cite{Becker_2009}.
+Electron transport and rate coefficients are pre-calculated from the solution of the spatially homogeneous, steady-state Boltzmann equation for a set of given reduced electric field strengths using the multi-term method described in \cite{LEYH199833}.
+Note that CPM includes the possibility of using its own Boltzmann solver, but since it is based on the two-term approximation, it was not used in this work to ensure a comparison of the models based on identical input data.
+More details about about the transport coefficients of the included species and the rate coefficients of the considered chemical reactions can be found in~\cite{Becker_2009}.
 The values of surface parameters in boundary conditions~\eqref{eq:boundary_e}, \eqref{eq:boundary_eps} and \eqref{eq:boundary_heavy} are set in accordance with the studies given in~\cite{Becker_2009}.